 Also available to download as an Adobe Acrobat PDF:

 Latest Assisted Suicide Figures

-There are currently 10 ongoing cases.
-1 case of assisted attempted suicide was successfully prosecuted in October 2013, 1 case of assisted suicide was charged and acquitted after trial in May 2015 and 6 cases were referred onwards for prosecution for homicide or other serious crime.
+There are currently three ongoing cases.
+Three cases of encouraging or assisting suicide have been successfully prosecuted.
+One case of assisted suicide was charged and acquitted after trial in May 2015 and seven cases were referred onwards for prosecution for homicide or other serious crime.

 The CPS collects data to assist in the effective management of its prosecution functions.
 The CPS does not collect data that constitutes official statistics as defined in the Statistics and Registration Service Act 2007.
 Official statistics relating to sentencing, criminal court proceedings, offenders brought to justice, the courts and the judiciary are maintained by the Ministry of Justice (MOJ).